CEBS Compliance Audit

 You will be asked to substitute other eligible activities to reach the 30 credit threshold.

-- I completed an additional CEBS course to attain CPE compliance.
+- I completed an additional CEBS course to attain compliance.
 Do I need to submit documentation of this activity?

-No. Passing an additional CEBS course beyond what you completed to earn the designation is automatically reported to your CPE profile.
+No. Passing an additional CEBS course beyond what you completed to earn the designation is automatically reported to your profile.
 You will not be asked to submit supporting documentation of this activity.

-- I completed one or more e-learning courses sponsored by the International Foundation to attain CPE compliance.
+- I completed one or more e-learning courses sponsored by the International Foundation to attain compliance.
 Do I need to submit documentation of this activity?

-No. Completing an International Foundation e-learning course is automatically reported to your CPE profile.
+No. Completing an International Foundation e-learning course is automatically reported to your profile.
 You will not be asked to submit supporting documentation of this activity.

 - I earned credits through a combination of automatically reported credits and self-reported credits.
 If I’m not required to document the Fellowship exam, a CEBS exam or IFEBP e-learning course, how should I reflect this when I submit my documentation?